apache/pulsar/site2/docs/txn-use.md

 | 4.
 Acknowledge the messages with the transaction.  |  In the same transaction, the application acknowledges the two input messages.  |
 | 5.
 Commit the transaction.  |  The application commits the transaction by calling `Transaction.commit()` on the open transaction.
 The commit operation ensures the two input messages are marked as acknowledged and the two output messages are written successfully to the output topics.  |

-[1] Example of enabling batch messages ack in transactions in the consumer builder.
+[1] Example of enabling batch messages ack for transactions in the consumer builder.

 ```java
 Consumer<byte[]> consumer = pulsarClient